ElvisBM/wp-petvivo/src/wp-content/plugins/content-egg/readme.txt

 7. Price Tracker/Alert

 == Changelog ==

+= 3.2.0 =
+* New: Block template: Price statistics.
+* New: Ability to add reviews as post comments for AE modules.
+* New: Rating field for Offer module.
+* New: Support for AMP plugin.
+* New: Minus words for Fill utility.
+* Fix: Hot trends keyword keyword tool.
+* Fix: Product keyword tool.

 = 3.0.0 =
 * New: Offer module - manually create offer from any site with price update.